 Dr. Stephen Grebby holds an MPhys (2005) in Physics with Space Science and Technology, an MSc (2006) in Physical Geography and PhD (2011) in Geological Remote Sensing from the University of Leicester.
 In 2011, he joined the British Geological Survey, where he took up a position as a Remote Sensing Geoscientist.
-In 2016, Dr. Grebby was appointed as Assistant Professor in Earth Observation, in the Faculty of Engineering.
+Dr. Grebby was appointed as Assistant Professor in Earth Observation within the Faculty of Engineering in 2016 and then Associate Professor in 2022.
 He is affiliated with the GeoEnergy Research Centre (GERC) - a joint venture between The University of Nottingham and British Geology Survey.

 Dr. Grebby is a member of the Nottingham Geospatial Institute research group.

-Dr. Grebby's current research interests are focused on the use of satellite, airborne (manned and UAV) and ground-based Earth Observation techniques for the exploration of geoenergy resources and the… read more
+Dr. Grebby's current research interests are focused on the use of satellite, airborne (manned and UAV) and ground-based Earth Observation techniques for the natural resources exploration (i.e.,… read more

-Dr. Grebby's current research interests are focused on the use of satellite, airborne (manned and UAV) and ground-based Earth Observation techniques for the exploration of geoenergy resources and the monitoring of their exploitation.
-This includes identifying potential geothermal energy resources by mapping anomalous mineral assemblages and surface temperatures, determining key characteristics (e.g., porosity, permeability, fracture density) for reservoir modelling, and monitoring leakages and ground motion at sites associated with gas storage (i.e., CO2) and energy production.
+Dr. Grebby's current research interests are focused on the use of satellite, airborne (manned and UAV) and ground-based Earth Observation techniques for the natural resources exploration (i.e., geoenergy and minerals) and the monitoring of their exploitation.
+This includes identifying potential mineral deposits and geothermal energy resources by mapping anomalous mineral assemblages, determining key characteristics (e.g., porosity, permeability, fracture density) for reservoir modelling, and monitoring ground motion at sites associated with gas storage (i.e., CO2), energy production and mining using InSAR.

 He also has a strong interest in the mapping and monitoring of geohazards, in particular landslides.
 His research concerns the development of algorithms to aid the rapid identification and mapping of landslides using airborne LiDAR and optical imagery.
 Such methods enables comprehensive landslide inventories to be generated, which can then be used to assess the future risk posed by landslides.
 Dr. Grebby was recently involved in building landslide inventories from very-high resolution satellite imagery, in order to help support the relief efforts following the 2015 Nepal and 2016 Ecuador earthquakes.